Seismic communication: Eavesdropping

 Some animals use eavesdropping to either catch their prey or to avoid being caught by predators.
 Some snakes are able to perceive and react to substrate-borne vibrations.
 The vibrations are transmitted through the lower jaw, which is often rested on the ground and is connected with the inner ear.
 They also detect vibrations directly with receptors on their body surface.
 Studies on horned desert vipers (Cerastes cerastes) showed they strongly rely on vibrational cues for capturing prey.
 Localisation of the prey is probably aided by the two halves of the lower jaw being independent.

 Vibrational cues can even indicate the life stage of prey thereby aiding optimal prey selection by predators, e.g. larval vibrations can be distinguished from those generated by pupae, or, adults from juveniles.
 Although some species can conceal or mask their movements, substrate-borne vibrations are generally more difficult to avoid producing than airborne vibrations.
-The common angle moth (Semiothisa aemulataria) caterpillar escapes predation by lowering itself to safety by a silk thread in response to vibrations produced by approaching predators.
+The common angle moth (Semiothisa aemulataria) caterpillar escapes predation by lowering itself to safety by a silk thread in response to substrate-borne vibrations produced by approaching predators.